nobotro/fpga_riscv_cpu/readme.md

 ## User Guide
 - "whole quartus project" directory contains Quartus 18.1 lite project file.
-- "extra" directory contains utils to compile c program rom and generate memory configuration ".mif" file from it. all.sh is main tool which make all stuffs(compile c code,generate mif file)
+- "extra" directory contains utils to compile c program rom and generate memory configuration ".mif" file from it.<br/>
+	all.sh is main tool which make all stuffs(compile c code,generate mif file)
 - led2.c is rom which function is to write number from 0 to 15 in memory address 32.
   32 is memory mapped io address,which is used to control leds and 7 segment display